jarahcotton/ES96-Analysis/README.md

-# ES96- Pynchon Rent Potential Analysis
+# ES96- NIBRS Categorical Crime Analysis
-Analysis of the monthly and yearly market rent potentials of Pynchon Aprtments in the North End of Springfield, Massachusetts.
-Required data set includes Pynchon Rent Schedules.xlsx.
-Created March 21, 2022.
-Produced using python.
+Analysis of the criminal offenses committed from 2008-2019 in the North End and the rest of Springfield, Massachusetts.
+Required data sets include SpringfieldComparison1.xlsx, and NorthEndComparison1.xlsx.
+Created March 8, 2022.
+Produced using Matlab.